rdhadda/Dhaddas-Detailing/README.md

 ## User Experience (UX)

 Dhadda's Detailing is a website demonstrating it's expertise in car detailing.
-It's main aim is to increase bookings via the website.
+It's main aim is to drive bookings via the website.

 ### User Stories